semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 #### Installing `pre-commit`

 If you are contributing to the rules repository through GitHub but you are **not** contributing through sharing your rule in Semgrep App, install `pre-commit`.
 Follow [pre-commit installation documentation](https://pre-commit.com/#installation).
-Once `pre-commit` is set up you may commit code and create pull requests.
+Once `pre-commit` is set up you may commit code and create pull requests to rules repository.

 ## Rule writing